 Longer, more intense hours working at home for employees

 The greatest benefits to remote working, unsurprisingly, were shortened commute time, better work-life balance, greater autonomy, and higher productivity.
-However, researchers found that mobile workers were more likely to work longer hours, more intensely, which could lead to higher levels of stress and poor health.
+However, researchers found that mobile workers were more likely to work longer hours, more intensely, which could lead to higher levels of stress and poor health, even provoking hair loss, then the castor oil for hair growth will be necessary .
 These findings aren’t compatible with the view that working from home increases wellbeing.

 There is now a solid body of research on the wellbeing and productivity of employees who work from home, like this empirical study on the consequences of home-working carried out by the London School of Economics last year, but what do we know about the impact of home-working for self-employed workers, freelancers and remote contractors?